shimaore/normal-key/test/minimal.coffee.md

       it 'should s-count', seem ->
         client = new TestClient 'Builder', 'Bob'
+        yield client.clear()
         tools = yield client.count()
+        tools.should.equal 0
+        yield client.add 'hammer'
+        yield client.add 'hammer'
+        yield client.add 'screwdriver'
+        (yield client.has 'hammer').should.be.true
+        (yield client.has 'screwdriver').should.be.true
+        (yield client.has 'hardhat').should.be.false
+        tools = yield client.count()
         tools.should.equal 2
+        yield client.add 'hardhat'
+        (yield client.has 'hardhat').should.be.true
+        tools = yield client.count()
+        tools.should.equal 3
+        yield client.remove 'hammer'
+        (yield client.has 'hammer').should.be.false
+        (yield client.has 'screwdriver').should.be.true
+        (yield client.has 'hardhat').should.be.true
+        tools = yield client.count()
+        tools.should.equal 2
+        yield client.forEach (x) -> client.remove x
+        tools = yield client.count()
+        tools.should.equal 0

       it 'should z-insert', seem ->
         client = new TestClient 'Builder', 'Bob'